-The historic neighborhood commercial district Bahama Village Truman Waterfront (HNC-4) is established to implement comprehensive plan policies for areas designated "Historic Commercial" on the comprehensive plan future land use map.
-The HNC-4 district shall accommodate mixed use development to include high density mixed-income and affordable workforce housing at 40 dwelling units per acre.
-At least 30% of any new multi-family development shall be deed-restricted affordable workforce housing pursuant to Section 122-1467 for requirements of affordable workforce housing, however, linkage exceptions shall not be permitted for mixed-use or multi-family developments within this district.
+The HNC-4 zoning district shall accommodate neighborhood scale mixed use development that shall include high density mixed income and affordable workforce housing with a density of at 40 dwelling units per acre.
+At least 30% of any new multi-family development shall be deed-restricted affordable workforce housing pursuant to Section 122-1467 requirements for affordable workforce housing, however, linkage exceptions shall not be permitted for mixed-use or multi-family developments within this district.
+Locally owned and operated neighborhood scale markets, commercial shops, and restaurants shall be encouraged, while high intensity commercial uses shall not be accommodated.